 When you think of it that way, this experience on Rebun Island is indeed most rewarding!

 “The fuzzy ball behind the flower is the bud.
-On rainy days like today the dew on it gives it a pretty appearance.
-Actually this flower is better viewed on a foggy rather than sunny day.
+On rainy days like today, the dew on it gives it a pretty appearance.
+Actually, this flower is better viewed on a foggy rather than a sunny day.
 The dew sparkles like jewels, adding to the pleasure!” explains Ms. Sasaka.

-Her love for the flowers apparent in her explanations increased our pleasure several fold!
+Her love for the flowers apparent in her explanations was entertaining to listen to!

 Normally at this spot the view is one of fields of flowers spreading down the slope, the sea, and Nekoiwa, but on this day everything was hidden by fog.